U.S. FCC chief lauds end of potential Sprint/T-Mobile merger

-WASHINGTON (Reuters) - U.S. Federal Communications Commission Chairman Tom Wheeler on Wednesday said maintaining four large U.S. wireless carriers was “good for American consumers” after news that two of them, Sprint Corp (S.N) and T-Mobile US TMUS.N, were abandoning plans for a merger.
+WASHINGTON, Aug 6 (Reuters) - U.S. Federal Communications Commission Chairman Tom Wheeler on Wednesday said maintaining four large U.S. wireless carriers was “good for American consumers” after news that two of them, Sprint Corp and T-Mobile US, were abandoning plans for a merger.

 Sprint “now has an opportunity to focus their efforts on robust competition,” Wheeler said in a brief statement.